 There are two exclusions that are relevant to academic research: the fundamental research exclusion and the public domain exclusion.
 These exclusions will be voided, however, if researchers sign side agreements (including material transfer and non-disclosure agreements) that contain publication restrictions or restrictions on who can participate in the research.

-IT IS CRITICAL THAT YOU DO NOT SIGN ANY AGREEMENTS WITHOUT CONSULTING WITH THE PVAMU OFFICE OF OFFICE OF RESEARCH.
+IT IS CRITICAL THAT YOU DO NOT SIGN ANY AGREEMENTS WITHOUT CONSULTING WITH THE PVAMU OFFICE OF RESEARCH.

 Particular care must be exercised in the negotiation and acceptance of research projects that may be subject to restrictions on the export of data and information.
 PVAMU may accept research agreements that: (1) indicate that technical data generated under the agreement may be subject to export control regulations; and (2) include the requirement that foreign nationals be identified to the sponsor prior to their involvement in the project.
 If the sponsor exercises further restrictions on the publication of these data or on the access to, or the participation, in the research by foreign nationals, PVAMU may elect to decline or terminate the agreement if these restrictions are deemed unreasonable under the circumstances.

-LIKEWISE, IT IS CRITICAL THAT BEFORE INVITING ANY FOREIGN NATIONALS TO THE UNITED STATES, YOU INFORM THE COMPLIANCE OFFICE SO A REVIEW CAN BE CONDUCTED OF THE INDIVIDUAL(S).
+LIKEWISE, IT IS CRITICAL THAT BEFORE INVITING ANY FOREIGN NATIONALS TO THE UNITED STATES, YOU SUBMIT THE Approval of Visiting Scholar Form TO THE RESEARCH COMPLIANCE OFFICE FOR REVIEW.

 Any agreement that goes beyond these basic parameters, which specifically indicates that the technical data resulting from the project shall be subject to export control and/or reserves sponsor approval in connection with the hiring of foreign nations—must be evaluated on a case by case basis by the University.